 Return to top of page

-Vaccines play an important role in protecting your health and the health of your family and community.
+It’s important to help stop the spread of infectious diseases by isolating when we’re sick, frequent handwashing, masking, and getting all of our recommended vaccinations.
+Vaccines play an important role in protecting our health and the health of our families and communities.
 They are one of our best defenses against many infectious diseases and have saved millions of lives.

 You may think of vaccination as something only children need, but all adults also need to be vaccinated to protect their health and the health of their loved ones.
-Some vaccines you got when you were younger may have worn off, there are diseases like shingles and pneumonia that we are at higher risk for as we age, and some vaccines like the influenza (“flu”) vaccine is updated annually to best defend against a constantly changing virus.
+Some vaccines you got when you were younger may have worn off, there are diseases like shingles and pneumonia that we are at higher risk for as we age, and some vaccines like the influenza (“flu”) vaccine and COVID-19 vaccines that are updated annually to best defend against a constantly changing virus.
 Your job, lifestyle, health status, or travel may require additional vaccinations.

 Vaccines are safe and rigorously tested before approval by the US Food and Drug Administration (FDA).
 The FDA and the Centers for Disease Control and Prevention also monitor vaccine safety and effectiveness once they are in use.
 Most side effects from vaccines are mild and go away on their own.
 Severe side effects are rare.